-For classes usually with small spatial coverage (leads and young ice) where criteria 2 and 3 cannot be both both be satisfied (i.e. small spatial coverage leading to inevitable selection of polygons in small areas), preference is given to criterion 3 to 3 is given priority to yield more polygons.
-Examples of reference polygons for S1 and RS2 SCWA scenes are shown in Figure 3 .
-Reference polygons Fig. 3.
-Polygons shown in the SAR scenes are used in the analysis, while those in the optical scenes

-- 235 are manually shifted polygons which account for time differences from the SAR scenes, and are therefore only for illustration purposes.
-Polygons in each scene are randomly split in half, with the number in each class also split in half, for re-training retraining and validation.
-Training polygons for all S1 scenes are merged into one training set (an S1 training), and training polygons for all set, and those for RS2 SCWA scenes and all FQ scenes are separately merged into two training sets (RS2 SCWA and RS2 FQ training , respectively)sets.
-Thus, for each dataset (S1, RS2 SCWA or RS2 FQ), re-training retraining incorporates - 240 IA dependencies from training polygons in all scenes.
-This is especially essential for RS2 FQ scenes where their small extents extent (spatial coverage: 25 km by 25 km; IA range: 1.24° to 1.94° for our scenes) necessitate the combined investigation of IA dependencies across multiple scenes.
+For classes usually with small spatial coverage (leads and young ice) where criteria 2 and 3 cannot be both satisfied (i.e. small spatial coverage leading to inevitable selection of polygons in small areas), preference is given to criterion 3 to yield more polygons.
+Examples of reference polygons for S1 and RS2 SCWA scenes are shown in Figure 3.
+Reference polygons in each scene are randomly split in half, with the number in each class also split in half, for re-training and validation.
+Training polygons for all S1 scenes are merged into one training set (S1 training), and training polygons for all SCWA scenes and all FQ scenes are separately merged into two training sets (RS2 SCWA and RS2 FQ training, respectively).
+Thus, for each dataset (S1, RS2 SCWA or RS2 FQ), re-training incorporates IA dependencies from training polygons in all scenes.
+This is especially essential for RS2 FQ scenes where their small extents (spatial coverage: 25 km by 25 km; IA range: 1.24° to 1.94° for our scenes) necessitate the combined investigation of IA dependencies across multiple scenes.

 To evaluate cross-dataset transferability of training, the original GIA classifier is firstly applied to all datasets, providing a baseline for further analyses.
-Secondly, the regional training sets for S1, RS2 SCWA and RS2 FQ scenes are used to

-- 245 re-train the classifier to the study area for their corresponding datasets.
-The classifier with these different training sets are then applied to each dataset, and retrain the classifier, and classify each dataset.
-Based on the evaluation of the results using validation polygons, the results are evaluated using the validation polygons.
+Secondly, the training sets for S1, RS2 SCWA and RS2 FQ scenes are used to re-train the classifier to the study area for their corresponding datasets.
+The classifier with these different training sets are then applied to each dataset, and the results are evaluated using the validation polygons.
 Also, IA dependencies of different ice types as seen from validation polygons and classification results are examined.
 Based on these, the transferability of training between the datasets is assessed.
-Finally, based on this assessment, an optimal approach of applying the GIA classifier on RS2 data will - 250 be determined, supporting subsequent classification of ice types and also comparison to ice deformationis assessed, and the classification maps derived using the optimal classifier is selected to separate level from deformed ice.
+Finally, based on this assessment, an optimal approach of applying the GIA classifier on RS2 data will be determined, supporting subsequent classification of ice types and also comparison to ice deformation.

-2.4 Adaptation to separate level and from deformed ice
+205 2.3 Adaptation to separate level and deformed ice

 Based on results from the above section, ice type classification is conducted on S1 and RS2 data in the study area.
-To separate level ice from areas of ice deformation and To allow for direct comparison with ice deformation maps (see Section 2.5), the

-255 5-class classification scheme of the GIA classifier is altered to a 3-class one: deformed ice, level ice and others.
-This is hereafter referred to as, i.e. the classification of 'deformation states,' and the correspondence between classes in .'
-The correspondence between the two schemes is listed as follows:
+To separate level ice from areas of ice deformation and allow for direct comparison with ice deformation maps (see Section 2.4), the 5class classification scheme of the GIA classifier is altered to a 3-class one: deformed ice, level ice and others.
+This is hereafter referred to as the classification of 'deformation states,' and the correspondence between classes in the two schemes is listed as follows: